Lizario's

 • 500gm grated tasty cheese

-• 3 shallots or spring onions, chopped
+• 3 spring onions, chopped

 • 3 rashers bacon, rind removed and chopped